 - Helion superfoam “clouds” and speedboard

 - Stretch mesh with silicone-like “mechanical side band”

 100 Miles In: The Review

 On Cloudswift’s design grabbed my attention before anything else, and not because of On’s distinct, signature midsole—it was the upper that caught my eye.
 Instead of a traditional upper, segmented into the main body and the tongue, the mesh weaves together to form a continuous and comfortable unit.
-The laces weave through a silicone cage outside the upper, which brings support and security to the stretchy fit.
+The laces weave through a silicone-like TPU cage outside the upper, which brings support and security to the stretchy fit.